gvandevi/FDSML/README.md

    - Output: The trained model is saved as `model-3x3.keras`.

 3. **Naïve_Trojan.ipynb**:
-   - Purpose: Performing a naive trojan attack and checking its impact on the model.
+   - Purpose: Performing a naive trojan attack and checking its impact on the model (confusion matrix, attack success rate and clean success rate)
-   - Output: The retrained model are saved as `poisoned_model[number of poisoned data].keras`.
+   - Output: The retrained models are saved as `poisoned_model[number of poisoned data].keras`.

 4. **SPC.ipynb**:
    - Purpose: Checking scale consistency on example images to assess if it might be a method for trojan detection.